loafey/blastcap/blastcap-doc/design-doc.typ

   c[Enter Dungeon],
   [
     Enter a selected dungeon.
-    The host player chooses the dungeon from a list of pre-configured dungeons.
+    The host player chooses the dungeon from a list of pre-configured dungeons, and all players design
-  ],

-  c[*PC*],
-  c[Prepare Character],
-  [
-    Let players design a character that they will use through the dungeon.
-    Here classes and starting abilities are chosen.
+    their character.
   ],

   c[*CR*],